Role

 Etsy is one of the world’s largest platforms for independent sellers, but it struggles with high seller churn each year.

-Despite Etsy’s global reach and strong brand, it faces a recurring challenge: seller retention.
+Despite Etsy’s global reach and strong brand, seller retention is a recurring challenge.
 Reports and community discussions show that many shop owners struggle to sustain their business on the platform, leading to high churn.

 Etsy has seen a noticeable decline in active sellers.